A racing champion

 A secret universe away from the madness of men

-The Alps remain today one of the last wild territory in Europe.
+The Alps remain one of the last wild territories in Europe today.

 Over thousands of years, the various animals here have developed the ability to thrive within an unfriendly yet magnificent environment.
 Here, the beauty of the fauna is only matched by the diversity of its species.